macteo/SplitKit/README.md

 ## Features

 - [x] Horizontal and vertical layouts: one beside the other and one on top of the other.
-- [x] Customisable separator and handle: choose the color you prefer to match your app style.
+- [x] Customizable separator and handle: choose the color you prefer to match your app style.
 - [x] Draggable handle to resize the views on the fly.
 - [x] Snap to the closest edge.
 - [x] Automatically keyboard dismiss if the keyboard top margin is crossed while resizing.
 - [x] Support iOS 9 leveraging `topLayoutGuide` and `bottomLayoutGuide` through iOS 11 and the new `safeAreaLayoutGuide`.
 - [x] Swift 4 ready.
+- [x] Inception: nest multiple split controllers one inside the other.
+- [x] Example with iOS 11 Drag&Drop support.
+- [x] Objective-C compatible.
-- [ ] Write some tests.
+- [ ] Comprehensive Tests.

 ## Requirements